cw353/userspace-threading-library/README.md

 # Userspace Threading Library

-Implementation of a user-thread library called `uthread`.
+Implementation of a userspace threading library called `uthread`.
 This library provides the userspace portion of a many-to-one or many-to-many threading model, depending on the number of kernel threads requested at initialization.
 Scheduling can either be cooperative (FCFS)